Base path for filesystem repository adapter

-#2 Updated by Joshua DeClercq over 4 years ago
+#2 Updated by Joshua DeClercq almost 5 years ago

 I believe I was able to do this pretty well on my own, and I think it's safe and general-purpose enough that it should be made part of basic Redmine functionality.
 Here's what I did: